 - The beach.
 Duh!
 It’s nice having a beach within steps of your hotel or vacation apartment.

 - Easy access to water sports.
-You can rent surfboards, jet skis, paddleboards, snorkeling equipment or join an evening sunset cruise.
-There’s always something to do here.
+You can rent surfboards, stand-up paddleboards, snorkeling equipment, canoe surfing, jet skis, sailing tours or join an evening sunset cruise.

 - Waikiki is buzzing with energy.
 Music blasts from restaurants, bars and retail shops.
 Motorcycles and high-end sports cars screech down Kalakaua Ave to get noticed.
 It’s loud and proud.

 - Centrally located to activities.
-There are plenty of things to do in Waikiki Beach, including the Aquarium, Honolulu Zoo, Kapiolani Park, Pearl Harbour Tour, Helicopter tours, hike to Diamond Head Crater, whale watching tours, Waikiki Atlantis Submarine Adventure, and shopping at Royal Hawaiian Shopping Center and International Market Place.
+There are plenty of things to do in Waikiki Beach, including the Aquarium (pictured below), Honolulu Zoo, Kapiolani Park, Waikiki Luau, Pearl Harbour Tour, guided adventure tours, Helicopter tours, hike to Diamond Head Crater, sport fishing tours, whale watching tours, snorkeling tours, Waikiki Atlantis Submarine Adventure, and shopping at Royal Hawaiian Shopping Center.

 On a rainy day in Oahu, an easy family activity is a visit to the Waikiki Aquarium.
 It’s located within walking distance to the hotel strip and it’s close to the Honolulu Zoo.